 Create a new document with the following specs: 1550 x 870 px, 150 dpi, RGB, and white background.

 Step 2.
 Place a Metal Photo Layer

-Place rough metal texture photo background on the first Layer.
+Place a rough metal texture photo background on the first layer.
 Size to fit if it doesn’t already.
-You can go a lot of places to find a rough metal texture photo.
-MorgueFiles and FreeImages are too places that have free photo textures.
+You can go to a lot of places to find a rough metal texture photo.
+MorgueFiles and FreeImages are two places that have free photo textures.
 Also, you could just go out and photograph the street or concrete beneath your feet or a metal surface nearby you.

 Duplicate this layer: Command/Control+J, click the eye to temporarily make the layer invisible and click onto the first background layer.

 Adjust the levels: Control/Command+L to open the levels dialog box, for the highlight output level, change from 250 to 100; for the shadow input change from 10 to 90, then click okay.
 This darkens the background considerably.

 Step 5.
 Make a Layer Mask

 Click on the eyeball icon to turn on the duplicate layer and make a layer mask next to it.
 Invert the mask layer by typing Control/Command+I. This should fill the layer mask with black.

 Step 6.
 Use the Soft Brush to Create Vignette